-As Ayn Rand said, “you can ignore reality, but you cannot ignore the consequences of ignoring reality.”
+As Ayn Rand said, “You can ignore reality, but you cannot ignore the consequences of ignoring reality.”

 Once a cheater, always a cheater.
 You deserve better.
 Run like hell, and find someone who values loyalty.

-Addiction is a disease, and addicts do not make healthy partners.
+Addicts do not make healthy partners.
 An addict will always place more importance on their drug than on your relationship.
 And if you try to control their addiction, they’ll resent you (or worse), regardless of your intentions.

 Certainly, if someone close to you is an addict, you can lovingly confront them.
-But, if you’ve just started dating an addict, you’d be wise to run like hell.
+But if you’ve just started dating an addict, you’d be wise to run like hell.
 It’s not your job to fix or save or take care of someone with an active addiction.
 Perhaps they’ll get help and reappear in your life.
-But, until that day comes, your only job is to take care of yourself.
+But until that day comes, your only job is to take care of yourself.

 Let someone take you through their relationship history, and there’s a good chance they’ll describe at least one of their exes as a narcissist.
 This is a term that we tend to hurl around, especially in the throes of heartbreak.
 Even a detailed psychological workup can’t prove that someone is truly a narcissist.
 Theoretically, they could have histrionic or borderline personality disorder.
 Or they could be a sociopath.
 But, the fact remains: these people exist in droves.
 And, in the end, they will cause you nothing but excruciating pain.